 I know I’m not alone.
-There are many of you out there living the same situation: my mother has dementia.
+There are many of you out there living the same situation: my mother is losing her memory.
+She has dementia.
 She is 94 and lives in the skilled nursing section of a Senior Living establishment.
 It’s beautiful and there are times when she can articulate that she likes the single room that my brothers and I have decorated with family photos, her special chair, books, TV and personal mementos that are part of who she is.

 But her multi-infarct dementia is getting worse.
 Though she knows us, her three children, she can rarely remember anything that has happened within the last ten minutes.
 She can no longer store information.
 So after I had driven five hours to visit her, hung new pictures in her room, shared letters and photos of my grandchildren, taken her around the premises to visit old friends—it was like I had vaporized.
 I was never there.
 And the result of all of this, as I see it, feel it, is that I am an uncaring daughter who doesn’t bother to go see her, to hold her hand, to kiss her forehead, to pray with her at meals.
 I am ungrateful and distant.